 ADHD Rainbow watercolors are covered with a swirling maze of intricate designs in ink and acrylic pen.

 I didn’t receive a diagnosis of ADHD until I was well into my thirties.
 As I filled out the paperwork for accommodations for my kids, I noticed that I could relate to many of the questions all too well.
 However, after many years of conditioning, I was pretty firmly convinced that these symptoms were a result of my innate laziness and lack of self-control.
-Even after filling out the official tests and many, many, online surveys, I still found myself terrified that the psychiatrist would expose me as someone who wanted the “easy” way out of taking medication.
+Even after filling out the official tests and many, many, online surveys, I still found myself terrified that the psychiatrist would expose me as someone who wanted to avoid learning self-control by taking the “easy” way out.

 I walked out of that appointment with a diagnosis, prescription, a rising feeling of hope that perhaps now I could finally get my shit together, and a sinking feeling of guilt that I was somehow trying to subvert the system.